rasa-customers/starterpack-retail-banking-en/README.md

 ### Rasa Studio Workflow

-This workflow assumes you have bootstraped a set of flows using the Studio visual flow builder and would like to continue custom action development using Rasa Pro locally.
+This workflow assumes you have bootstrapped a set of flows using the Studio visual flow builder and would like to continue custom action development using Rasa Pro locally.

 1. **Run ngrok server**: Run `make start-ngrok`.
 2. **Update Action Server URL**: Add a static forwarding address + `/webhook` (i.e. https://word1-word2-word3.ngrok-free.app/webhook) under **Assistant settings** > **Configuration** > **endpoints.yml** > **action_endpoint:** in Studio.